 Supplier will be responsible to provide a “Bus Coordinator” during CIMGC operational hours and throughout the operational period.
 The Bus Coordinator should be based out of the Transport Operations Centre (TROC) located at the Sheraton.

 Uniforms.
 CIMGC will expect that the supplier will have all drivers, dispatchers and support personnel (if required) professionally attired.

+Operational equipment will be provided by the Supplier.

 Accommodations.
 Supplier will provide accommodations for drivers (if required).